opoupeney/dfd/source/devguide/ref-dfx-studio-explorer.rst

 ============

-The Application Explorer is presented with a TreeMenu control.
-The first level of the menu contains:
+The Application Explorer is presented in a hierarchical tree structure control.
+The first level of the tree contains:

 |